Who is Action Volleyball and where are they based?

 What do I need to bring to tryouts?

 You must pre-register online and pay the registration fee prior to the first tryout.
 Athletes will not be permitted to tryout without the registration fee paid.
-Bring your volleyball gear (water bottle, knee pads, ankle braces etc).
-You must also bring a completed Registration Form.
-Unlike previous years, athletes who played for a different club last year, need not provide athlete release forms.
+Bring your volleyball gear (water bottle, knee pads, gym shoes, etc).

 When do Club teams play and practice?

 Club Volleyball season runs from January to April/May.
 Practices run weekday evenings and tournaments run on weekends.
 All teams play in the Regional Tournament and in the BC Provincial Championships in April/May.
-See individual team pages for practice and tournament schedules.
+Individual team pages will be updated with practice and tournament schedules as soon as they become available.

 My daughter participates in school teams and other extracurricular activities.
 Can she still play for Action?

 Yes.
 Our club teams practice twice a week.
-You must attend at least 1.5 of these practices consistently throughout the season.
+You must be able to attend at least 1.5 of these practices consistently throughout the season.
 Any conflict should be discussed with your coach before committing to the club season.

 How much are team fees and what do fees include?

-Team fees depend on age category and can range from $600-$900 per athlete, per season.
-The fees cover cost for gym rentals, equipment (balls, nets), team jersey, team warm up gear, tournament fees and Volleyball BC membership.
-Fees do not include travel cost to out of town tournaments (transport, hotel, food, coaches hotel, ferry etc).
+Team fees depend on age category and can range from $800-$1000 per athlete, per season.
+The fees cover cost for gym rentals, equipment (balls, nets), team jersey, team warm up gear and tournament fees.
+Fees do not include travel costs to out of town tournaments (transport, hotel, food, coaches hotel, ferry etc) and Volleyball BC insurance which will be paid separately.
 Coaches will discuss travel costs at the first team meeting to ensure that everyone is on the same page.

 Will you require parent volunteers?
 What is expected of me as a parent?